p4lang/p4c/backends/ebpf/psa/README.md

 The NTK packet path allows integrating P4/PSA programs for eBPF with the standard Linux kernel stack.
 The main use case is handling
 ICMP/ARP requests and sending packet to the userspace process listening on a socket.

-The NTK path is enforced if `drop` is set to `false` and `egress_port` is left unspecified or set to 0 (it's a special implicit port number that forwards packets to the kernel stack).
+The NTK path is enforced if `drop` is set to `false` and `egress_port` is left unchanged or set to 0 (it's a special implicit port number that forwards packets to the kernel stack).
 Since packets can be modified in the PSA ingress pipeline before they are sent to the kernel stack, a P4 programmer should make sure that packets use standard headers and are properly formatted.
 Otherwise, the kernel stack will drop them.